• Skip to primary navigation

 • Add a teaspoon of vanilla extract.

-• I like lots of cinnamon so I use 2 teaspoons of ground cinnamon.
+• I like lots of cinnamon, so I use 2 teaspoons of ground cinnamon.

 I hope you enjoy this unsweetened applesauce recipe, it’s perfect for fall!
+If you like the recipe, feel free to rate it and leave a comment.

-Originally published on October 4, 2019, updated on September 20, 2021.
+Originally published on October 4, 2019.

 Print